 To “foster” means to help grow and develop, and to take care of someone’s needs.
 When you become a foster parent, you will be giving a child a safe place to live and grow.
-The children in foster care have suffered from neglect and abuse and are in need of a family that will help walk with them on a journey to healing.
+The children in foster care have suffered from neglect and abuse and are in need of a family that will walk with them on a journey to healing.
 This journey often includes helping a child to reunify with their family of origin after their family has received the help and support they need to get their children back.
-When reunification is not possible, a foster parent can help guide a child into an adoptive home by either, being that resource themselves, or bridging their care into a permanent family.
+When reunification is not possible, a foster parent can help guide a child into an adoptive home by either being that resource themselves or bridging their care into a permanent family.

-Treatment Foster Care
+Intensive Services Foster Care

 Intensive services foster care is a program that offers youth and families the tools they need to be successful in assisting to treat challenging mental, emotional or behavioral needs that are no fault of their own.
 This program offers clinical interventions with close supervision of a team that can guide a family toward success in stabilizing a youth’s needs.
 Intensive services foster care parents are offered 30 additional training hours that include intervention-specific tools, and a higher reimbursement rate to meet the needs of our youth.
 We are looking for strong, committed, determined parents who can help turn a life around.

 Respite Care is service where one family supports another family for a short amount of time ( one day up to one week).
 This allows for a child’s original home to take time for self-care or family emergencies.
 Being a respite parent can be an easy way to begin fostering.
 If you are nervous about fostering, or want to be a support to families who care for children, please apply to be a respite parent for traditional foster care or treatment foster care.
 The support that is offered through both is priceless.